Singer Cher turns 70, fans pay tribute

-Fans marked the occasion by posting their favorite pictures of the music star, who has some 25 studio albums, a Grammy Award as well as an Oscar to her name, on Twitter.
+Fans marked the occasion by posting their favourite pictures of the music star, who has some 25 studio albums, a Grammy Award as well as an Oscar to her name, on Twitter.

 Reporting By Reuters Television